Where are the Water Worlds? Identifying the Exo-water-worlds Using Models of Planet Formation and Atmospheric Evolution

 $\eta_0$ and $\alpha$ are free parameters of our models and hence, we run our simulations over a grid of values for $\eta_0$ and $\alpha$.
+This approach helps us address the dependence of $\eta$ on the planet mass.
+H/He takes longer time to escape from massive planets, allowing them to lose more energy through radiative cooling and slowing down the mass-loss process \citep{owen12}.
+While energy-limited escape applies to the weakly irradiated planets, some of the planets in our models could lose their atmospheres through recombination-limited escape \citep{owen16, murray-clay09} or X-ray evaporation \citep{owen12}, which would further complicate the situation.
+However, \cite{owen16} showed that most of the small planets with both mass and radius measurements fall into the energy-limited regime.
+Moreover, the energy-limited approach adopted in this paper (i.e., Equation~\ref{eq:eta}) has been shown to well reproduce the Kepler size bimodality \citep[e.g.,][]{rogers21, owen17}.
 For all the model-suites with G-type host stars, we find that the size distribution of the simulated planets, especially the location of the radius valley, turns out to be consistent with that from Kepler when we adopt $\eta_0 < 0.06$ and $0 < \alpha < 0.5$.
 Since, we do not have an observed size distribution for the planets around late M-dwarfs to date to benchmark with, we use the same values of $\eta_0$ and $\alpha$ for the case of M-type host stars and still find a bimodal size distribution of the simulated planets as speculated \citep{cloutier20}.